usmaanalii/javascript/JavaScript30/analysis.md

 }
 ```

-The event in this case is attached to a `div`, and the event.target can its
+The event in this case is attached to a `div`, and the event.target is a child element.
-child elements.

 [Back to top](#contents)
 *************